crane-cloud/documentation/cranecloud/docs/applications/management.md

 ### Updating an application
 - On clicking the Update App button under the App Settings section, a form appears allowing you to modify your application configuration.

-You can update the following fields; Application Name, Image, Port, Number of replicas and Entry Command
+- You can update the following fields;
+   - Application Name
+   - Image
+   - Port
+   - Number of replicas
+   - Entry Command

 After making the necessary changes, click the Update button to save and apply the new configuration to your application.
 ### Disabling an application